SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Experiments

 \subsection{Evaluation Metrics}

-We evaluate \texttt{SPDMark} along three axes: imperceptibility, message recoverability, and temporal and spatial robustness
+We evaluate \texttt{SPDMark} along three axes: imperceptibility, message recoverability, and temporal and spatial robustness.

-{\bf Generation Quality.} We report VBench~\citep{huang2023vbench} metrics: Subject Consistency (SC), Background Consistency (BC), Motion Smoothness (MS), and Imaging Quality (IQ) using the released evaluator.
-Additional details about these metrics are in the Appendix.
+\textbf{Generation Quality.} We report VBench~\cite{huang2023vbench} metrics: Subject Consistency (SC), Background Consistency (BC), Motion Smoothness (MS), and Imaging Quality (IQ) using the released evaluator.
+Additional details on these metrics are provided in the Appendix.

-{\bf Watermark Extraction.} Given the valid aligned pairs $\mathcal{Q}=\{(\pi_i,\rho_i)\}$, we compute
+\textbf{Watermark Extraction.} Given the valid aligned pairs $\mathcal{Q}=\{(\pi_i,\rho_i)\}$, we compute

 For temporal attacks, we additionally report precision, recall, and F1 over modified frame indices.